Warning...Local Phoenix, Arizona Mortgage Broker Finally Reveals The Insider Secrets Other Mortgage Brokers Don't Want Consumers To Know About Obtaining A Mortgage

-Phoenix, Arizona Based Mortgage Lender Patrick Obluck reveals mortgage secrets at a new web site that is full of free reports, a home buying guide and free mortgage calculators.
+Phoenix, Arizona Based Mortgage Lender Christopher Martin reveals mortgage secrets at a new web site that is full of free reports, a home buying guide and free mortgage calculators.
 The site is designed to give consumers all the facts so they can make an educated decision when obtaining a mortgage.

-Phoenix, AZ -- (ReleaseWire) -- 03/25/2009 -- Local Phoenix Mortgage Lender Patrick Obluck reveals the shocking truth at a new website that is full of free reports and free mortgage calculators.
+Phoenix, AZ -- (ReleaseWire) -- 02/14/2011 -- Local Phoenix Mortgage Lender Christopher Martin reveals the shocking truth at a new website that is full of free reports and free mortgage calculators.

 "The only way for consumers to make an educated decision is to have all of the facts.
-Let's face it most consumers are simply uneducated when it comes to obtaining the best mortgage product to fit their financial needs and goals." says Patrick Obluck, a mortgage originator based in Phoenix, Arizona.
+Let's face it most consumers are simply uneducated when it comes to obtaining the best mortgage product to fit their financial needs and goals." says Christopher Martin, a mortgage originator based in Phoenix, Arizona.

 For most consumers a mortgage is the single largest financial transaction they will make during their lifetime.
 In fact, most mortgage payments account for approximately 32% of consumer's monthly income.